-So you’re tinkering with the idea of backpacking through Europe?
-Great!
-But the big question that’s on everyone’s mind is “how much will it cost?”
-I know when I first backpacked in Europe I had very little idea how much it would all cost.
-I figured I would go back through all my notes and records to help give you — the budget backpacker — a ballpark idea of how much you might spend.
+When I first backpacked in Europe I had very little idea how much it would all cost.
+I figured I would go back through all my notes and records to help give you a ballpark idea of how much you should budget to backpack Europe.

 There is a wide range of lodging options in Europe — from super cheap to super expensive.
 But since we’re budget travelers, I’m going to stick with the cheaper options.

 Hostels in Europe are traditionally the cheapest option when it comes to accommodation.
 Below are typical hostel prices (per night in a shared room) for a few popular destinations.

 Note: these prices are generally for the cheapest option at decently rated hostels in each respective city.
 You might be able to find a slightly cheaper place if you choose the bottom-of-the-barrel option.
 You can also spend (considerably) more if you want a private room.